The Protomen: Concepts and themes

+The Protomen stage set in 2026.

 Commentary on savior figures, martyrs, and heroism is central to the narrative, especially the role of technology in the struggle for salvation.
 Patrick R. Callahan of Emporia State University describes the depiction as "the fall of a city by seeking to work out its salvation through technological means and the many attempts to redeem that city through sacrifice".
-Live shows open with an invocation from a band member playing a robot character named Kilroy, recounted by WIRED thusly: "Kilroy nods gravely, extends his arms like a preacher.
+Ion Magazine called it "Jesus Christ Superstar sung by 'Thunder Road'-era Springsteen... if Christ was actually Mega Man."
+Live shows open with an invocation from a band member playing a robot character named Kilroy (stylized K.I.L.R.O.Y.), recounted by WIRED thusly: "Kilroy nods gravely, extends his arms like a preacher.
 'Your response is compliant,' he tells the [cheering] crowd, robot-serious.
 And then: 'We are your salvation.
 We are your hope.
 We are — the Protomen.'"
+Pseudonymous band member Commander B. Hawkins explained, "the religious overtones probably stem from the fact that the Bible is one of the best tales of good vs evil ever."

+Entertainment website Nerdy Show Network described the Protomen's performances as a "mythos that fans can be a part of".
 Performances are framed as battles rallying audience members to fight for their freedom, and as the narrative progresses the audience participation becomes as a disaffected crowd who will not sacrifice their relative peace to fight for freedom alongside lone heroes.
 The audience role even calls for the death of heroes, leading to the hero's doom.
 Competing voices and guitars illustrate the struggle musically.
 The audience role involves clapping in time to the hero's heartbeat, call and response, chanting propaganda slogans, singing the chorus mourning fallen heroes or pressuring a hero into action the hero is uncertain about, and eagerly interviewing the successful villain as part of the press corps.
 Lead vocalist Panther has said about the role the crowd chorus plays in their music: "Our overarching message is that people really need to think for themselves and not follow a crowd."